12 Best California Road Trips for Outdoor Adventure Lovers

 Eastern Sierras Road Trip Quick Facts

-• Begin Location: Bakersfield
+Begin Location: Bakersfield

-• End Location: Yosemite
+End Location: Yosemite

-• Total Distance: ~300 miles
+Total Distance: ~300 miles

-• Number of Days Required: 7 days
+Number of Days Required: 7 days

-• Best Time to Go: Summer
+Best Time to Go: Summer

-• Highlights: Mt.
+Highlights: Mt.
 Whitney, Bishop, Mammoth Lakes, Tuolumne Meadows, Yosemite Valley

-Driving through the Eastern Sierras showcases the natural wonders and outdoor spaces from Bakersfield to Yosemite National Park and is one of the best California Road trips.
+Driving through the Eastern Sierras showcases the natural wonders and outdoor spaces from Bakersfield to Yosemite National Park and is one of the best California road trips.
 There is so much to see and do outside on the way that you should plan to spend about a week on this road trip.

-From Bakersfield, you’ll first head toward the town of Lone Pine, but I recommend taking the slightly longer route on highway 178 that goes through the Kern Canyon.
+From Bakersfield, you’ll first head toward the town of Lone Pine, but I recommend taking the slightly longer route on highway 178 that goes through Kern Canyon.

-Take the 178 all the way to the 395 where you’ll continue on your way to Lone Pine.
+Then take the 178 all the way to the 395 where you’ll continue on your way to Lone Pine.

-You can also opt to hike Mount Langley instead (which is another epic peak in the Sierra Nevada’s, but less competitive for hiking permits).
-Or if you have extra time and are looking for a challenge, backpack from Onion Valley to Whitney Portal for a full Sierra Nevada experience.
-This trail hikes one of the best sections of the John Muir Trail (the iconic California thru-hike).
+If you have extra time and are looking for a challenge, you can backpack from Onion Valley to Whitney Portal for a full Sierra Nevada experience.
+This trail covers one of the best sections of the John Muir Trail (the iconic California thru-hike).

 Then you’ll continue on the road to Bishop, where you can pursue your favorite outdoor passion, whether that’s hiking, mountain biking, or climbing.
 Bishop is famous for its bouldering, especially the giant and intimidating highballs of the Peabodys.